mckeeh3/akka-java-cluster-kubernetes/README.md

 In the visualization shown in Figure 1, the three large circles represent the Akka cluster nodes.
 These circles are shown using the colors brown, orange, and yellow.
 A yellow circle indicates which node is receiving HTTP requests from the browser.
 A brown circle is used to show where cluster singleton actors are currently located in the cluster.
 Orange circles show other cluster nodes.

 Continuing up from the Akka node tree elements are shard actor elements.
 Shard actors are used in Akka Cluster Sharding to distribute entity actor instances across the cluster nodes.
 In the visualized tree the shard actors are shown as green circles.
+There are a fixed number of shard actors.
+The number of shard actors is defined in the `application.conf` file.
+In the visualization, you will see that the fixed number of shard actors will redistribute themselves across the cluster and the number of cluster nodes changes.

 The tree leaf elements represent individual entity actors.
 The entity actors are shown as blue circles.
 When an entity actor instance is first started, the color used is a darker blue.
 When an entity actor instance is stopped the color fades to pink and then the circle disappears.

-TODO

 ### Installation